 Our primary sources of cash are historically proceeds from issuances of equity and receipts from revenues.
-In addition, we have received proceeds from our entry into a Strategic Product Supply and License Agreement with SK hynix, Inc., a South Korean memory semiconductor supplier ("SK hynix"), on April 5, 2021 (the "Strategic Agreement"), which we use to support our operations.
-We have also funded our operations with a revolving line of credit under a bank credit facility with SVB.
+In addition, we have received proceeds from our entry into a Strategic Product Supply and License Agreement with SK hynix, Inc., a South Korean memory semiconductor supplier ("SK hynix"), on April 5, 2021 (the "Strategic Agreement"), which we used to support our operations.
+We have also funded our operations with a revolving line of credit under a bank credit facility with SVB, proceeds raised from the 2024 Offering (as defined below) and funds raised through the March 2025 Purchase Agreement.

-The following tables present selected financial information as of March 30, 2024 and December 30, 2023 and for the first three months of 2024 and 2023 (in thousands):
+The following tables present selected financial information as of March 29, 2025 and December 28, 2024 and for the first three months of 2025 and 2024 (in thousands):